 6. Roses Make Beautiful Additions to Gardens

 Roses are popular cut flowers, but they are also beautiful garden plants.
 With thousands of different rose varieties available, you can find a size and style of rose that fits just about every growing zone and space.
+There are also options to explore eco-friendly rose gardening practices.

 Roses are perennial plants, which means they come back year after year.
 As long as you choose a variety well-suited for your area and plant it in a proper location, you can expect to enjoy rose flowers for over ten years.